Overview

 Incidence

-In 2017, an estimated 504,000 patients will be newly diagnosed with CRC in the United States, the five major EU countries (France, Germany, Italy, Spain, and the United Kingdom) and Japan.
-A further 271,000 patients will have been diagnosed in urban China.
+In 2021, an estimated 505,000 patients will be diagnosed with CRC in the United States, the five major EU countries (France, Germany, Italy, Spain, and the United Kingdom) and Japan.
+A further 550,000 patients will be diagnosed in China.

 Value

-The 2017 market for mCRC-targeted therapies was estimated at DKK 33 billion.
-The market is dominated by anti-VEGF compounds, primarily Avastin® (bevacizumab), with annual worldwide sales estimated at DKK 20 billion, and anti-EGFR mAbs, including Erbitux® (cetuximab) and Vectibix® (panitumumab), with annual worldwide sales estimated at DKK 11 billion.
+The 2020 market for mCRC-targeted therapies was estimated at USD 5.5 billion in the United States, the five major EU countries (France, Germany, Italy, Spain, and the United Kingdom) and Japan.
+The market is dominated by anti-VEGF compounds, primarily Avastin® (bevacizumab), with sales estimated at USD 2.6 billion, and anti-EGFR mAbs, including Erbitux® (cetuximab) and Vectibix® (panitumumab), with sales estimated at USD 1.5 billion

 Current treatment